cdfoundation/sig-interoperability/docs/vocabulary.md

 * Other Results and Side Effects: May also update the Source Code Repository with new dependencies, create a pull request with the updates, or open an issue requesting the updates.

 #### Test
 * Semantics: Run a test suite.
-Examples includes unit tests, integration tests, acceptance tests, performance tests.
+Examples includes unit tests, integration tests, acceptance tests, performance tests, canary tests, A/B tests, smoke tests.
-* Aliases: N/A
+* Aliases: Validate
 * Inputs: Any
 * Outputs: Test Results, Test Reports, Test Coverage Reports
 * Other Results and Side Effects: N/A